My Non-Negotiable Essentials (5+ years of CKD + IF) Part 2/3

 Pork leg ~ 1kg leg, cream, cabbage, lemon, onion and seaweed (finish).

 As cost of living is getting dire, I have shared previously on the choices other than short-dated meats.
-If there is one convenient choice that is very difficult, if not impossible to surpass by its $3.50AUD per can ~ is Corned Beef.
-At 21g for protein amount per 100g, there is little to complain, other than its savoury and slightly monotonous palate.
+One choice that is impossible to beat by its $3.50AUD per can ~ is Corned Beef.
+At 21g for protein amount per 100g, there is little to complain other than its savoury and slightly monotonous palate.
 However that – can easily be remedied by using sugar free syrups eg. stevia flavoured BBQ sauces, sweetened soy sauce, and maple syrup.
 One thing I advise is to never cook this to the point of charring.
-Simply warm with everything else on the feature meal, and enjoy.

 DON Liverwurst Commercial-collage